 Week for the Tigers:

-The Princeton women's basketball team (10-5, 1-0 Ivy) returns to action this
+The Princeton women's basketball team (8-5) will look to extend its five-game

 Time Out: The Tigers